 You should assign 1/1 priority to the channels that have fast changing information, like the “Timing advance”.
 You can assign 1/100 priority to the channels that doesn’t need frequent update, like the “Engine coolant temperature” channel.

-Whole communication with OBD interface can be observed in Communication tab if option Log communication is checked.
+The whole communication with OBD interface can be observed in Communication tab if option Log communication is checked.

 OBD communication preview in dynamometer software

-USB interface connection procedure
+USB / Serial interface connection procedure

 1. Select OBD interface type: USB / Serial

-2. Select USB / Serial interface port with mouse right click, i.e. ttyUSB0
+2. Select USB / Serial interface port with mouse right-click, i.e. ttyUSB0

 Bluetooth interface connection procedure